beling/book-pl/src/ch20-02-multithreaded.md

 > limitation is not caused by our web server.

-After learning about the `while let` loop in Chapter 18, you might be wondering why we didn’t write the worker thread code as shown in listing 20-21.
+After learning about the `while let` loop in Chapter 18, you might be wondering why we didn’t write the worker thread code as shown in Listing 20-21.

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,ignore,not_desired_behavior
 {{#rustdoc_include ../listings/ch20-web-server/listing-20-21/src/lib.rs:here}}